Almost any pallet can be modified to create a raised bed on a pallet. This is a pretty quick way to build a raised bed on a pallet.

-2. Cut the chicken wire or metal mesh to fit as closely as possible to the inside of the bed.
+2. Cut the metal mesh to fit as closely as possible to the inside of the bed.
 Staple it down securely in several spots and really well around the top edge.
 Fold in sharp edges with pliers.

 Then poke a few holes in it with a small screwdriver so that the water can escape in a few additional areas.
 Don’t make the holes large enough for the soil to escape.

 Fill your new raised bed with garden soil.
 Choose good healthy soil enriched with manure, this will help your veggies be as healthy as possible.
 Fill it leaving just about 2″ of space up to the top edge.